Skip to content

 • Turnover risk: Recruiting and training replacement security staff when analysts leave (average cybersecurity turnover: 18-24 months, recruitment cost: $15,000-25,000)

-The realistic annual cost for effective EDR operation ranges from $100,000-165,000 when accounting for dedicated security staff with full coverage, or $26,000-57,000 when managed part-time by existing IT personnel while accepting significant coverage limitations and opportunity costs from time diverted from other critical IT priorities.
+The realistic annual cost for effective EDR operation ranges from $100,000-165,000 when accounting for dedicated security staff with full coverage, or $26,000-57,000 when managed part-time by existing IT personnel while accepting significant coverage limitations and opportunity costs from time diverted from other essential IT priorities.

 MDR Total Cost of Ownership